adarnimrod/bundle_certs/README.rst

 - issuer_hash: Returns OpenSSL's hash of the cert's issuer.
 - find_root_cert: Return the filename of the (first) root (self-signed) certificate of the filenames passed as parameters.
-- find_cert_by_hash: Gets a hash and a list of filenames, returns the filename of the certificate with that subject hash.
+- find_cert_by_issuer_hash: Gets a hash and a list of filenames, returns the filename of the certificate with that issuer hash.
+Ignores self-signed (root CA) certificates.
 - unbudle_cert: Gets a filename, creates a directory named :code:`certs` which contains all of the individual certs in the file (the files are named by their subject hash).